How would you like your life to be described at the end of your days?

 On Tuesday mornings I attend a staff prayer time and discussion of scripture.
 This week, one of our young leaders commented that people of faith have every reason to be the most optimistic and positive.
 We have the assurance of knowing the God who is in control of the Universe as well as every detail of our lives.

-That means followers of Jesus would have the most reasons to be a blessing to people living through challenge and chaos.
+She said, “that means followers of Jesus would have the most reasons to be a blessing to people living through challenge and chaos.”

 That’s wisdom beyond a young leader’s years.